 - Because customer satisfaction is a subjective, nonquantitative state, measurement won’t be exact and will require sampling and statistical analysis.

-- Customer satisfaction measurement must be undertaken with an understanding of the gap between customer expectations and attribute performance perceptions.
+- Customer satisfaction measurement must be undertaken with an understanding of the gap between customer expectations and performance perceptions.

 - There is a connection between customer satisfaction measurement and bottom-line results.